Biden confirms Americans among those held hostage by Hamas

 “I’ve directed my team to share intelligence and deploy additional experts from across the United States government to consult with and advise Israeli counterparts on hostage recovery efforts,” he said.
 “Because as president, I have no higher priority than the safety of Americans being held hostage around the world.”

-National security adviser Jake Sullivan told reporters that the U.S. does not know the number of hostages at this point and that the U.S. does not have information about their condition.
+National security adviser Jake Sullivan told reporters that the U.S. does not know the number of hostages at this point, and the U.S. does not have information about their condition.

 He added that the U.S. believes there are 20 or more Americans who are missing at this point, but that number is those who are currently unaccountable for and does not necessarily mean there are 20 or more American hostages.

-U.S. officials had previously warned that it was likely that Americans are among those being held by Hamas but were working on Monday to confirm.
+U.S. officials previously warned it was likely that Americans are among those being held by Hamas but were working to confirm Monday.
 John Kirby, a White House spokesperson on national security issues, told reporters on a call Monday that there were still many Americans who are unaccounted for.

 “So I can’t say definitely that we know Americans are being held hostage,” he said.
 “That said, we have to accept the grim possibility that some are.”